The Bribe: Box office

-According to MGM records, The Bribe earned $1,559,000 in the U.S. and Canada and $951,000 overseas, resulting in a loss to the studio of $322,000.
+According to MGM records, The Bribe earned $1,559,000 in the U.S. and Canada and $951,000 globally, resulting in a loss to the studio of $322,000.

 Critical reception

 Bosley Crowther of The New York Times lambasted the drama in his film review, writing "If you plan to put down your money to see the Capitol's The Bribe, we suggest that you be prepared to write off this extravagance as a folly and nothing more.
 For The Bribe is the sort of temptation which Hollywood put in the way of gullible moviegoers about twenty years ago.
 It's a piece of pure romantic fiction, as lurid as it is absurd.
 And if it didn't have several big 'names' in it, it would be low-man on a 'grind house' triple-bill...The only hint which the director, Robert Z. Leonard, gives that he may have meant it all as pure nonsense comes at the very end, when he blows up the place with pyrotechnics.
 That's the one appropriate move in the whole show."

 The Brooklyn Eagle found the film "a synthetic dish, obviously whipped up on one of M-G-M's mammoth back lots with a minimum of juice, nourishment and flavor, meaning conviction and excitement.
 Or, to put it another way, 'The Bribe' is a melodrama with a transparent facade.
 You're continually aware of actors busy at make-believe, a director telling them what to do and, in a more remote spot, a writer sweating over his typewriter to think up good, hot situations....Laughton's self-enjoyment at slicing the ham thick is passable fun to watch, which is more than can be said for the others.
 Taylor, Gardner, Price and Hodiak, they simply put in time and effort, little else."

 The Time Out film guide included the following in their review: "Price and Laughton make a formidable pair of heavies in this otherwise feeble thriller shot on a cheaply rigged-up corner of the MGM backlot.
 Taylor isn't up to moral dilemma as a US government agent sent to crack illicit aircraft engine trading in the Caribbean, yet tempted by a lucrative cash offer and the irresistible charm of café chanteuse Gardner."

 Critic Leslie Halliwell wrote in his film guide "Steamy melodrama with pretensions but only moderate entertainment value despite high gloss.
 The rogues gallery, however, are impressive."

 In the book Cult Movies, Karl French and Philip French write "In classic noir style, the chain smoking Rigby (he has no Christian name) tells most of the story in flashbacks that begin as visions he sees on the rain-lashed window of his hotel room.
 His voiceover narration continues as he battles with his conscience and tries to retain his honour in a world reeking of corruption.
 Laughton and Price are splendidly hammy villains and Gardner's nightclub singer is an innocent femme fatale in the manner of Rita Hayworth's Gilda."